 There is already evidence of an appetite for these types of solutions with customers, even without provider recommendations.

-Consider Levels Health, a startup backed by some of the premier investors in Silicon Valley.
+Consider Levels Health, a startup backed by some premier investors in Silicon Valley.
 They have built a software solution on top of Abbott Labs’ continuous glucose monitors to provide normal patients with insight into their lifestyle and its impact on their metabolic health.
 Customers are happily paying nearly $200 a month for the privilege.

 Other examples of major healthcare players making bets and getting involved in the space include AdaptHealth’s 2020 acquisition of Solara, Teladoc’s 2020 acquisition of Livongo, Humana’s 2021 acquisition of Kindred at Home, and Owen & Minor’s 2022 acquisition of Apria.